SpringsFern/TG-FileStreamBot/README.md

 `/about` : Show About Message

-### Owner Commands
-Commands Available only for Owner
+### Commands Available only for Owner

 `/status` :Show Total and Banned Users in DataBase

+`/broadcast` : reply to a message with `/broadcast` command a the message send to all users

 `/ban` : ban a user eg:"/ban 8456824875"